|

 poets and writers were born here and almost as many excellent wines and araks

 have been produced in the area.
+The romance of wine and

 poetry is balanced by Zahle’s more business like position as the administrative